Over 2,600 schools and other educational institutions have used safe drinking water foundation kits with their students

 Please note that for lessons five and six you will need a digital TDS and a digital pH meter.
 These digital meters are included in OWP kits which are available to be ordered (each kit costs $170 and is guaranteed to be reusable for at least two years) or you can contact the Safe Drinking Water Foundation at 1-306-934-0389 or email@example.com to find out whether a sponsored OWP kit is available for your school!

 Operation Water Biology (OWB) is a series of eight lesson plans designed for use with students in grades 9-12.
 OWB directly connects with science, chemistry and biology curricula and covers several different aspects of drinking water treatment.
+Students learn about biological water treatment, a more effective and environmentally friendly method of treating drinking water.
+They also conduct hands-on experiments on chlorine, chloramine, ammonia, and iron.

 Operation Community Water Footprint (OCWF) enables students in grades 6-12 to calculate how much raw water is required for their community to produce and deliver one litre of treated drinking water to their homes.
 Students will also investigate the quality of their own community's drinking water.